mohsinnazir967/SIEM-Notes/SIEM Tasks/Indices in Kibana and Elasticsearch.md

 2. **Index Patterns**: In Kibana, an **index pattern** is used to define which Elasticsearch indices or data streams you want to explore.
 It can include wildcards to match multiple indices, making it easier to analyze large datasets across multiple sources.

-3. **Management**: Kibana provides features for managing indices through **Index Management**, allowing users to view and edit index settings, mappings, and statistics.
-This helps ensure data is stored correctly and efficiently.

-4. **Data Views**: In newer versions of Kibana, **data views** have replaced index patterns for accessing Elasticsearch data.
+3. **Data Views**: In newer versions of Kibana, **data views** have replaced index patterns for accessing Elasticsearch data.
 A data view can point to one or more indices, data streams, or index aliases.

-5. **Terminology**: The terms **"indices"** and **"indexes"** are often used interchangeably, but in the context of Elasticsearch and Kibana, **"indices"** is the preferred term.
+## Indices

+- **What**: A place where data is stored in Elasticsearch.

+- **Purpose**: Holds documents with similar characteristics.

+## Index Patterns

+- **What**: A way to select which indices you want to explore in Kibana.

+- **Purpose**: Helps access multiple indices at once using wildcards.

+## Data Views

+- **What**: A newer way to access data in Kibana, replacing index patterns.

+- **Purpose**: More flexible than index patterns; can point to multiple indices or data streams.

+## Simple Analogy

+- **Indices** are like folders where you store files.

+- **Index Patterns/Data Views** are like shortcuts that help you find and explore files across multiple folders.

+## Key Point

+- **Indices** store data.

+- **Index Patterns/Data Views** help you access and explore this data in Kibana.